 Resources for small businesses in Maine

-If you’re a small business owner in Maine looking for resources to help you move forward, here are a few organizations you might want to learn more about.
+If you’re a small business owner in Maine looking for resources to help you move forward, here are a few organizations to consider.

-SCORE’s volunteer business professionals and expert "mentors" give counsel and guidance to entrepreneurs looking to start or expand their businesses.
-The services are entirely free and volunteer-driven.
-Here are some of the chapters in Maine.
+SCORE’s volunteer business professionals and expert mentors give counsel and guidance to entrepreneurs looking to start or expand their businesses.
+The services are free and volunteer-driven.
+Here are some of the chapters in Maine:

-The U.S. SBA offers financing and grants, as well as consultations and counseling services.
+The SBA offers SBA loans and grants, as well as consultations and counseling services.
 There are also opportunities to apply for federal government contracts through the SBA and avenues for obtaining assistance in the wake of natural disasters.

-A network of counseling centers throughout the state of Maine that offers services at no cost to the client.
+CEI Maine is a network of counseling centers throughout the state that offers services at no cost to the client.
 CEI offers assistance from qualified mentors in different areas, including startups, marketing, government procurement, loan packaging and international trade.

 Maine Small Business Development Centers

-Maine hosts more than a dozen development centers for small business.
-Each is dedicated to supporting the development and retention of small business, helping entrepreneurs do everything from craft business plans to navigate the state’s tax code.
-You can find your region's small business development center at the link below.
+Maine hosts more than a dozen development centers for small businesses.
+Each is dedicated to supporting the development and retention of small businesses, helping entrepreneurs do everything from crafting business plans to navigating the state’s tax code.